Welcome One and All

 Mr. Jones: That’s me.
 Stay at home dad to a physician wife and 4 kids.
 I started my out-of-home career at a public relations agency in New York City, where I managed media relations, corporate communications and communications strategy for clients in healthcare, technology, and consumer products.
 I have a BA in public relations from BYU and an MBA in marketing and Strategy from Boston College.
 I enjoy cooking, television, reading fantasy and science fiction, and almost anything pertaining to super heroes.

-Kids: The Good Doctor and I have 4.
+Kids: Dr. Jones and I have 4.

 L, a 10 year-old-girl